EXTRACTION is the first mandatory step. By using a suitable solvent the cannabinoids and terpenes can be „washed“ out of the dry plant material.

 Due to the same boiling range of cannabinoids and waxes, it is not possible to separate them during the distillation process.

-In the CO₂ and hydrocarbon extraction the solvent itself evaporates out easily under atmospheric conditions and most extraction systems have a built-in compressor to recycle the gases in a closed loop system.
+In the CO₂ and hydrocarbon extraction, the solvent itself evaporates out easily under atmospheric conditions and most extraction systems have a built-in compressor to recycle the gases in a closed loop system.

 However, also for these methods a mixture with ethanol (typically 10:1) is required for the mandatory winterization process and the ethanol needs to be removed prior to the winterization.

-This process step can be for example performed with the PILODIST PD45SRD.
+This process step can be performed with for example the PILODIST PD45SRD.